murilogustineli/simplif.ai/README.md

 - High-level ML knowledge
 - Demystifying ML: from “black box” to real application

-#### Your Goal: expand your capabilities for contributing to AI solutions.
+#### Your Goal: learn how to implement & troubleshoot AI solutions in 3 months
 - Finish the course
 - Finish the Capstone project